Asia deploys innovative, if invasive, tech to curb virus | Malay Mail

 “Current strategies are not working fast enough to intercept transmission of coronavirus,” said Professor Christophe Fraser from the university's Big Data Institute.

-“To effectively tackle this pandemic we need to harness 21st century technology.” — AFP
+“To effectively tackle this pandemic we need to harness 21st century technology.” — AFP-Relaxnews